danielemoraschi/maplace.js/README.md

 		</code>
 		</td>
 	    <td>
-	      Map options object, as defined by <a href="https://developers.google.com/maps/documentation/javascript/reference#MapOptions" target="_blank">Google</a><br/>
+	      Map options object, as defined by <a href="https://developers.google.com/maps/documentation/javascript/reference#MapOptions" target="_blank">Google</a>.<br/>
-	      The property <strong>center</strong> will be ignored, check the Install page to see how to center the map with only one location
+	      The property <strong>center</strong> will be ignored.
+Check at the Install page to see how to center the map with only one location
 	    </td>
 	  </tr>
       <tr>